-LANGUAGE ARTS: Do any two of the following:
+LANGUAGE ARTS - Complete TWO of the following:

-- 1) Attend a writing workshop Include proof of attendance - 2) Have a B average in AP English or CCP English (including dual enrollment) form signed by teacher or professor - 3) Have an A average from the person in charge of one of the following: - a) Media production class-proof of grade from teacher - b) Yearbook class-proof of grade from teacher - A role in a musical/play proof of grade from teacher, or if no grade, recommendation from director - 4) Have a 25 or higher on the English or reading section of the ACT or a 7 or higher on the writing section proof of scores - 5) Place top 10 in a Signet Classics, Penguin Classics, or other teacher approved writing competition (proof needed) - 6) Be published in a local (business or organization) publication. (ex.
-Lancaster Eagle Gazette, Town Crier, or Fairfield Medical Center's The Monitor) - a) Approval of the language arts department and copy of the publication
+- Attend a writing workshop Include proof of attendance - Have a B average in AP English or CCP English (including dual enrollment) form signed by teacher or professor - Have an A average from the person in charge of one of the following: - o Media production class-proof of grade from teacher - Yearbook class-proof of grade from teacher - A role in a musical/play proof of grade from teacher, or if no grade, recommendation from director - Score a 25 or higher on the English or reading section of the ACT or score a 7 or higher on the writing section proof of scores - Place top 10 in a Signet Classics, Penguin Classics, or other teacher approved writing competition (proof needed) - Have an original writing published in a local (business or organization) publication. (ex.
+Lancaster Eagle Gazette, Town Crier, or Fairfield Medical Center's The Monitor) - Approval of the language arts department and copy of the publication